roeszler/kapthol/ucd/3-structure.md

-# Kaptain Holiday
+# Kaptain Holiday - UCD Structure Plane
-HTML and CSS Essentials Portfolio Project 1
+Stuart Roeszler - Portfolio Project 1

+_This section is for display purposes only and has not been completed as parth of CI Project 1 - Kaptain Holiday.
+It is included as an initial template only and is intended as a quick refrence for use within projects in the future._